dialogoo/laiive/README.md

 2nd phase: jump into React frontend

 #### RAG-chat
-Is the backbone of laiive, high accuracy on retrievals from the knwoledge database is a must 1st phase: with llama-index just session id, no user id. just serving info, not extracting info from conversations 2nd phase. + user id
+With a simple UI this is the backbone of laiive, high accuracy on retrievals from the knwoledge database is a must 1st phase: with llama-index just session id, no user id. just serving info, not extracting info from conversations 2nd phase. + user id

 #### Scraper
-First feed to the db, until the pusher will the main data source.
-The transition will be based on geographic penetration
+First feed to the db, until the pusher will the main data source and the system is ready to switch The transition will be based on geographic penetration.

 #### Pusher
 A simple way to push and confirm event data from promoters.
+A reliable database serves reliable answers.

 #### db
 A Postgres db is the heart of the system and stores all the system knowledge.
+As its pgvector enables semantic searches across the knowlede database.

 <img alt="laiive 4" src="https://github.com/user-attachments/assets/f8dc0267-f630-4a87-b3f8-fe0277137ba5" style="max-width: 100%; height: auto;" />